Skip to main content

 calculate_training_zones_running

-Calculate six running training zones as speed ranges based on your VMA (Maximal Aerobic Speed) to target specific effort levels and optimize workout intensity.
+Calculates six running training zones as speed ranges from your VMA (Maximal Aerobic Speed).

 Instructions